matvelloso/AngularJSCORS/README.md

 The first app is the client and the second is the server (give them names that won't confuse you later)

 <b>Step 2: Change the manifest of the server application</b> <br /><br />
 Go to the server application on Azure AD and download the manifest.
-Replace the oauth2permissions part with the sample below (<b>remember to use the class ID from the client application you created</b>)<br />
+Replace the oauth2permissions part with the sample below (<b>remember to use the client ID from the client application you created</b>)<br />

   &quot;oauth2Permissions&quot;: [<br />
     {<br />